Simplify exploring preprint publications regarding the coronavirus.

 The keyword search uses Elasticsearch to find papers with matching keywords in their title, abstract or authors.
 Despite being very efficient when the user provides a good set of keywords, the search is not able to generalize the search query.

 The category assignment is computed by a machine learning algorithm.
 The model was trained with an existing dataset from LitCovid.
 LitCovid is a curated literature hub for tracking scientific information about SARS-CoV-2.
 Collabovid is an open source project that is licenced under GNU General Public License v3.0.
 The source code can be found at GitHub.

 What we learned

 In order to serve relevant papers for a user-entered question and for processing the abstracts of the papers for machine learning purposes, we needed to dive into the topic of Natural Language Processing.
 Besides, we were able to improve our knowledge of general web development and to gain experience with deploying on AWS.

-What's next for COVID-19 Publications
+What's next for Collabovid

-Furthermore, we plan to allow verified experts to evaluate and review the papers informally.
+We plan to allow verified experts to evaluate and review the papers informally.
 These reviews may consist of short annotations and a rating on its quality.
 This could lead to a discussion before a paper is officially peer-reviewed and provide indications for the quality of the articles.